Danish Air Lines: History

 In 1938, two Focke-Wulf Fw 200 Condor 26 passenger airliners were acquired.
 One, Dania, was seized by the British after Denmark was invaded by German forces in 1940, and damaged beyond repair in 1941.
+Because of the military situation all operations were halted in April 1940.
 The other, Jutlandia, survived the war and continued in DDL service until damaged beyond repair at Northolt in 1946.

-In 1946, the airline started intercontinental traffic in cooperation with Det Norske Luftfartselskap and Svensk Interkontinental Lufttrafik in an SAS Agreement.
-On October 1, 1950 representatives from the three airlines signed a consortium agreement where they appointed SAS to run the airline operations.
-DDL thus changed status from being an active airline into becoming a holding company for the Danish interests within SAS.
+In September 1946, the airline started intercontinental traffic in cooperation with Det Norske Luftfartselskap and Svensk Interkontinental Lufttrafik as O.S.A.S.-Overseas Scandinavian Airline System.
+Inter-European services were brought under E.S.A.S.-European Scandinavian Airline System on 18 April 1948.
+On October 1, 1950 representatives from the three airlines signed a consortium agreement where they appointed SAS to run all the airline operations.
+DDL thus changed status from an active airline to a holding company to control Danish interests in SAS.